Lsaheban/SpellCure/README.md

 # spellcure

 SpellCure — a correction engine for highly scrambled text (by Saheban Khan).
-It matches distorted or jumbled words to their most likely real forms using ratio-based scoring and NLTK word datasets it also contains a small word list for fast response and a user can also add their words in the list.
+It matches distorted or jumbled words to their most likely real forms using ratio-based scoring and NLTK word datasets and it also contains a small word list for fast response and a user can also add their words in the list.

 ---